 The radioisotopes typically used for gamma sterilisation processes are cobalt-60 (60Co) and caesium 137 (137Cs).
 Cobalt-60 is used more commonly in industrial processing due to its better penetrating power and availability.
-It decays to become non-radioactive nickel with the emission of two high energy gamma rays (1.17 and 1.33 MeV) and a low energy electron particle (0.318 MeV) (Hansen and Shaffer 2001; Lambert 2004).
+It decays to become non-radioactive nickel with the emission of two high energy gamma rays (1.17 and 1.33 MeV) and a low energy electron particle (0.318 MeV).
+Gamma rays have considerable penetrating ability because they have no mass and carry no charge (Hansen and Shaffer 2001; Lambert 2004).